Weetynn/spotify-vs-youtube/README.md

-# Comparative Analysis of Spotify and YouTube: Traffic, Engagement, and Growth Strategies
+# Comparative Study of Spotify and YouTube Focusing on Traffic, Engagement, and Growth